hilton/hilton.github.com/blog/_posts/2025-12-02-inventory-management-tooling.md

 In this case, a spreadsheet’s tabular interface suits the inventory’s 150 rows and 7 columns.
-Apple Numbers, for example, does a good job of adapting the spreadsheet user experience to a small screen, it still feels too fiddly to update inventory levels in the iOS version.
+Apple Numbers, for example, does a good job of adapting the spreadsheet user experience to a small screen, but it still feels too fiddly to update inventory levels in the iOS version.

 ## Minimum viable inventory management

 Back in 2020, I started with the simplest possible solution – a list in a simple text document.
-To prioritise the text editing user experience, and have synchronised data between mobile and desktop applications, chose software that I already used.
+To prioritise the text editing user experience, and have synchronised data between mobile and desktop applications, I chose software that I already used.
 In the end, for domestic inventory management,
 I use [Apple Notes](https://en.wikipedia.org/wiki/Notes_(Apple)).